infinum/qa-handbook/Automation/Jenkins plugins.md

 ## How to install Jenkins plugins

-You might need an admin account to perform some actions.
+You might need an admin account to perform these actions.

+1. Log into *Jenkins*
-1. Open *Jenkins Dashboard*
+2. Open *Jenkins Dashboard*
-2. Click *Manage Jenkins* in the left-hand side menu
+3. Click *Manage Jenkins* in the left-hand side menu
-3. Select *Manage plugins*
+4. Select *Manage plugins*
-4. Search for the desired plugin
+5. Search for the desired plugin

 **HTML Publisher**